Chow-Witt rings of classifying spaces for symplectic and special linear groups: H(BSLn,I) : proof of the theorem

 The proof of Theorem~\ref{thm:slnin} will be by an induction on the rank, and a distinction of cases between $n$ even or odd.
 The argumentation essentially follows \cite{brown}, with some modifications as in \cite{RojasVistoli} regarding independence of classes.

-\begin{remark} The philosophical reason why the inductive argument works is that the stabilization morphism ${\op{B}}\op{SL}_{n-1}\to{\op{B}}\op{SL}_n$ has homotopy fiber a sphere $\mathbb{A}^n\setminus \{0\}$.
-This is no longer true for orthogonal groups, where even-dimensional quadrics $\op{Q}_{2n}$ appear, leading to contributions from non-geometric bidegrees. \end{remark}
+\begin{remark} The philosophical reason why the inductive argument works for the series of groups $\op{SL}_n$ is that the stabilization morphism ${\op{B}}\op{SL}_{n-1}\to{\op{B}}\op{SL}_n$ has homotopy fiber a sphere $\mathbb{A}^n\setminus \{0\}$.
+In particular, the only essentially new contribution at each stage is the Euler class which is related to the fundamental class of $\mathbb{A}^n\setminus\{0\}$ by transgression, cf. \cite{AsokFaselEuler}.
+This is no longer true for orthogonal groups, where even-dimensional quadrics $\op{Q}_{2n}$ appear, leading to contributions from non-geometric bidegrees.
+This will be discussed elsewhere. \end{remark}

 We first need to set up a comparison between the candidate presentation as formulated in Theorem~\ref{thm:slnin} and the localization sequence of Proposition~\ref{prop:locsln}.
 The first step will be to establish the commutativity of the following cube diagram: